 Scholarships are awarded as a percentage of tuition.
 Scholarship support can be applied to full- or part-time tuition charged for the fall, spring, January term, and summer classes.
 Scholarships may not be applied to tuition and expenses related to study abroad programs or applied toward the cost of mandatory fees.
 Scholarships cannot be deferred to a future year.

 While Mitchell Hamline recognizes the significant financial investment of a legal education, scholarship awards are based on merit and take into consideration the entirety of the applicant’s academic credentials, academic performance and potential (individual course grades, cumulative undergraduate GPA, LSAT score, graduate school work etc.), personal and professional experience, leadership, volunteer work, etc. For information on need-based financial aid, please visit our website to learn about the various Types of Financial Aid or contact a member of our Financial Aid Office at email@example.com

 North Star Scholarships

-North Star Scholarships provide annual assistance to students who enroll in the law school’s hybrid program.To be eligible for the scholarship, students must intend to practice law in an area of the country currently underserved by local lawyers, including a rural area, a reservation, or a small town or city.
+North Star Scholarships provide annual assistance to blended-learning students.To be eligible for the scholarship, students must demonstrate in a one-page, double spaced scholarship essay their prior, ongoing experience with, and intent to practice law in an area currently under-served by local lawyers, such as a rural area, a reservation, or a small town or city.

 Native Justice Scholarships

-Throughout the year, newly available “Named Scholarships” for continuing students will be announced in the Financial Aid section of the Mitchell Hamline Student News.Carefully read the application criteria.
+Throughout the year, newly available “Named Scholarships” for continuing students will be announced in the Financial Aid section of The Docket.Carefully read the application criteria.
 Each Mitchell Hamline sponsored scholarship application requires a two page personal statement, a resume, and the Scholarship Application Form.
 Submit completed applications to the Financial Aid Office.